Breast Cancer Medical Oncology

-Estrogen circulating in the body can bind with breast cancer cell receptors, like keys fitting in locks, and tell the cells to divide and grow.
-Most hormone therapies work by blocking the receptors -- like jamming the lock to keep estrogen out -- or by lowering the amount of estrogen in the body.
+Estrogen circulating in the body can bind to breast cancer cell receptors, like keys fitting in locks, and tell the cells to divide and grow.
+Most hormone therapies work by blocking the receptors — like jamming the lock to keep estrogen out — or by lowering the amount of estrogen in the body.

 Receptor blocking: This type works by binding to receptors, keeping out estrogen.
 Medications include tamoxifen, taken as a daily pill or liquid (brand names Nolvadex and Soltamox).